rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Persist desired level of loggers in database.
-  * Task: In flask_app, connect up with loggers enumerated by module, and set log level.
-  * Story: As a Flask developer, I need to be able to control logging by module at runtime.
+  * Task: Single source version number between code, package, and documentation.
   * Task: Add data and instructions to Add alias dialog in tree display.
   * Task: Rework structure of device aliases file and DeviceAliases class.
   * Task: Style /astutus/raspi page.
   * Story: As a developer, I can view documentation from RPi
   * Task: Mark relay tests as slow.
-  * Task: Single source version number between code, package, and documentation.
   * Task: Get color sensor working on RPi.
   * Task: Write test with relays controlling lights and monitored by color sensor.
   * Next Epic: Get repository good enough to be publically visible.